Please note that the thumbnails in the screenshots can be a size of your choosing. Big, little, you name it.

 How the WordPress Artist Themes got their names

 Well if you’re an artist you’ve probably already figured that out.
 I decided to name the themes after famous works of art and artists.
 David, for example, is named after Michelangelo’s David.
 Cassatt after artist Mary Cassatt, and so on.

 This guide will help you understand the intricacies of creating a fine art website and get it up and running.
 We look at everything, from what makes a good domain name and host, to writing for the web, crafting content, SEO and making your work look good.

 Before you upload any images to your website, embed your copyright and image information into your photos using Photoshop or Photoshop Elements.

-By attaching copyrights, image descriptions, your name and or contact info, you are helping to protect your images where ever they go.
+By attaching copyrights, image descriptions, your name and or contact info, you are helping to protect your images wherever they go.

-With this 100+ page PDF you to learn how to manage your WordPress content and images, as well as administer your site.
+With this 100+ page PDF learn how to manage your WordPress content and images, as well as administer your site.
 Inside you’ll find detailed instruction on:

 The tutorials are mainly screenshot markups that tell you where to click and in what order to click.
 If you’re anything like me you learn visually, meaning you take words and paint pictures in your head with them.
 With these tutorials I’m giving you the picture, literally.